MaxSchumacher/BA-micro-tx-how-expensive/README.md

 The aforementioned queries are executed out of R within R-Studio, to get the results in R's native format.
 The R-package supplying this functionality is sqldf, availabe here: https://github.com/ggrothendieck/sqldf

-## Exchange rates per block

-Microtransactions are being viewed in a US-Dollar context to make them more relatable (cup of coffee, song on iTunes, mobile app).
-To accomplish this, a transaction's volume (amount) has to be expressed in USD at (roughly) the time of the transaction.